openintegrationhub/openintegrationhub/Guidelines/Build process documentation.md

 ### Rules for committing

 * Each committer needs to push her/his code into a new branch
-* Each committer needs to create this branch in the corresponding "services" subfolder
 * Each committer needs to fulfill the pre-defined stages as:
   - Install dependencies
   - Test script (yarn)